 As mentioned, the main fish that are caught here are striped bass and sturgeon (white sturgeon) and both of these are generally caught straight out from the end of the pier.
 Summertime will usually see quite a few bullheads (staghorn sculpin) while late summer to fall can see saltier water and an infusion of saltwater perch.
 Most of the perch will be shinerperch but occasionally other species may also show up.
 Most of these will be landed on grass shrimp and pile worms.
 Jacksmelt and an occasional shark and ray may also show during these saltier conditions.

 Kingfish (white croaker) are sometimes caught in the late summer or fall months when the water is saltier

 Until the mid-80s, this was also an excellent area to catch starry flounder during the winter and early spring.
 However, fewer and fewer flounder seem to be caught, as is true to a degree also with the larger stripers.

 Every winter will also see a few steelhead trout caught and almost all are caught in the quiet inner waters near the marina.
-One species that is increasing, much to the dismay of anglers, is Chinese mitten crabs.
-Each year there seem to be more of the bothersome creatures and sometimes it is almost impossible to keep bait on the bottom when they are around.

 White Sturgeon caught in 2013